Systems of Intelligence

 More specifically, our CEO Siv Kailasapathy describes:

 For many people, working with content is a means to an end.
 For instance, if you’re a petrophysicist, your goal is to assess data to find zones of interest that may contain hydrocarbons.
-To do that, you’d need to search for —and through— documents to find relevant information, use it to make predictions, and then judge those predictions to make good decisions.
+To do that, you’d need to search for—and through—documents and databases to find relevant information, use it to make predictions, and then judge those predictions to make good decisions.
 You could summarize that in an equation:

 In a completely manual process, you may spend 80% of your time on tedious tasks, like sifting through content and generating predictions, leaving just 20% for exercising judgment.
 Additionally, given time constraints, you’d only be able to process a limited amount of data.
 You might miss a lot of relevant information.

-AI dramatically increases the efficiency of accessing content and generating predictions.
-Because the machine’s computing power and ability to handle high dimensionality is so much greater than that of a human, it can also take into account all of your data, rather than just a subset.
+AI, paired with knowledge graphs, dramatically increases the efficiency of accessing content and generating predictions.
+Because a machine’s computing power and ability to handle high dimensionality is so much greater than that of a human, it can also take into account all of your data, rather than just a subset.
 This leaves more time for judgment and decision-making—tasks where humans significantly outperform machines.

 Keeping the Human-in-the-Loop